gridwalk/gifSlap/README.md

 - Run npm install
 - Run gulp

-This should open a running copy of the software that reloads when you change a file.
+This should open an instance of the software that reloads when you change a file.

 If you are developing on Windows you will need to run the gifSlap installer first, located in /dist.